 Our money transfer business relies on the free flow of funds along remittance corridors, and our largest corridor is the U.S. to Mexico.
 Our business benefits from free trade agreements such as the North American Free Trade Agreement ("NAFTA").
-On August 6, 2017, the U.S. Trade Representative opened the renegotiation of NAFTA with the governments of Canada and Mexico.
-The U.S. administration has periodically indicated a willingness to exercise its right to withdraw from NAFTA after a six month notice period.
-In addition, future tariffs, border taxes and other measures are currently under scrutiny by the current U.S. administration.
-Any withdrawal from, or significant renegotiation of, NAFTA or the adoption of other proposals that tax, restrict or otherwise limit remittances or transfers of money out of the U.S. could have a material adverse impact on our business.
+On September 30, 2018, the U.S. signed a new free trade agreement with Canada and Mexico.
+The United States-Mexico-Canada Agreement ("USMCA") will replace NAFTA if approved by the legislatures of the three countries.
+If the new USMCA Agreement is not approved by all three countries, then the U.S. administration may exercise its right to withdraw from NAFTA after a six month notice period.
+Any withdrawal from NAFTA or the adoption of other proposals that tax, restrict or otherwise limit remittances or transfers of money out of the U.S. could have a material adverse impact on our business.